 8. Get Plenty of Water

 Dehydration affects your entire body — including your skin, Dr. Zeichner says.
-Issue is, you may not realize how much you sweat during outdoor winter workouts or feel as thirsty as you do during the hot summer months, leading you to accidentally under-hydrate.
+The issue is, you may not realize how much you sweat during outdoor winter workouts or feel as thirsty as you do during the hot summer months, leading you to accidentally under-hydrate.